apivideo/api.video-swift-player/README.md

 }
 ```

-4. Implement playerView and delegate in your view controller
+4. Add the player view in your view controller and register your player delegates of your view controller

 ```swift
     override func viewDidLoad() {